-CloudBolt supports managing AWS and VMware (v6.5+) tags on your servers by linking them to CloudBolt server attributes.
+CloudBolt supports managing AWS, VMware (v6.5+), and Azure (Resource Manager) tags on your servers by linking them to CloudBolt server attributes.
 When the value of the CloudBolt attribute changes on the server, so will the value of the tag.

 How to Use Tags¶

 An example use-case is to manage AWS cost center tags.
 Say you want servers provisioned by your Dev group to have the Cost Center tag set to 1.
 Here are the steps to make that happen:

 - Create a new Cost Center parameter in the Admin interface.
 Make sure to select “Show on servers” to make the parameter taggable, and select “Required” if you want to hide it on the order form.

 - Add the parameter to the Dev group, and add 1 as the sole option.